Reach Truck Training

 Every reach truck course we deliver is carried out on our customer’s premises.
 This gives trainees the advantage of being trained and tested on a machine that is already known to them.
 Therefore, eliminating the need for them to re-learn on another truck after initial training.
 On successful completion of this reach truck course, operators will know how to use these machines safely and efficiently.

-Firstly, and most importantly we need the use of your reach truck.
+Firstly, and most importantly, to carry out your forklift training, we will need the use of your reach truck.
 Also, an area where we will not be disturbed, with ample space to carry out basic manoeuvres and testing.
 Pallets and realistic loads appropriate to your business are useful - the instructor will bring a selection of traffic cones.
 For the theory lessons, we need sufficient space for the instructor and the trainees to work.
 A small office with a table, chairs and power will suffice.

 All forklift operators are required to wear safety boots and any other personal protective equipment as per the company's internal risk assessments.
 We supply hi-visibility vests.